 Balancing Opportunity and Risk: The Systems Engineer’s Role in the Rapid Advancement of AI-Based Systems

-The 2023 AI4SE/SE4AI Workshop will be held in-person on September 27-28 at the George Washington University in Washington, DC.
-Abstracts are sought from government, industry and academia for presentations and panels to explore the exciting advancements and challenges in the field of artificial intelligence (AI) and systems engineering (SE).
+The 2023 AI4SE/SE4AI Workshop was held in-person on September 27-28 at the George Washington University in Washington, DC.
+Abstracts were sought from government, industry and academia for presentations and panels to explore the exciting advancements and challenges in the field of artificial intelligence (AI) and systems engineering (SE).
 All selected abstracts and presentations must be approved for public release.

 The rapid development of AI presents both tremendous opportunities and inherent risks.
 As AI continues to revolutionize various industries, it becomes crucial to strike a delicate balance between seizing the potential benefits and addressing the potential risks.
 The conference theme, “Balancing Opportunity and Risk: The Systems Engineer’s Role in the Rapid Advancement of AI-Based Systems,” aims to foster discussions and insights on the responsible deployment of AI in systems engineering and how systems engineering can support the development of robust and ethical AI systems.